daddia/zen-cli/docs/zen/zen_assets_list.md

 ### Synopsis

-List available assets with optional filtering.
+List available activities with optional filtering.

-This command reads from the local manifest file (.zen/assets/manifest.yaml) for fast, offline asset discovery.
-The manifest contains metadata about all available assets without storing the actual content locally.
+This command reads from the local manifest file (.zen/library/manifest.yaml) for fast, offline activity discovery.
+The manifest contains metadata about all available activities without storing the actual content locally.

-Assets can be filtered by type, category, and tags.
-Results are paginated to handle large asset repositories efficiently.
+Activities can be filtered by category and tags.
+Results are paginated to handle large activity repositories efficiently.

-Asset Types:
-- template: Reusable content templates with variables
-- prompt: AI prompts for various tasks
-- mcp: Model Context Protocol definitions
-- schema: JSON/YAML schemas for validation
+Each activity represents a workflow step with associated templates and prompts for generating documentation, code, or configurations.

 The list command works offline using the local manifest.
-Use 'zen assets sync' to update the manifest with the latest assets from the repository.
+Use 'zen assets sync' to update the manifest with the latest activities from the repository.

 ```
 zen assets list [flags]